CloudBees action: Check out a Git repository

 No

 SSH key used to fetch the repository.
-The SSH key is configured with the local Git config, which enables your scripts to run authenticated Git commands.
+The SSH key is configured with the local Git config, which enables scripts to run authenticated Git commands.

 ssh-known-hosts